 After incurring a qualified medical expense, the employee participant is reimbursed – and that’s about where the similarity ends between HRA plan designs.
 The sponsoring employer has a wide range of options.
 For example, some companies restrict reimbursement to deductible expenses, while others also allow co-pays and co-insurance.
-Some employers provide an HRA for dental and vision expenses, but not for medical; or vice-versa.
+Some employers provide an HRA for dental and vision expenses, but not for medical, or vice-versa.
 Some plans fund participant accounts in full at the beginning of the plan year, while others are funded semi-annually, quarterly, monthly, or as claims are received.
-Some HRAs add unused funds from the previous year to account balances for a new plan year; others do not.
+Some HRAs add unused funds from the previous year to account balances for a new plan year, while others do not.
 And so on.

 HRAs are not portable.

 If the participant leaves the job or is terminated, unused funds remain with the employer.
 There are some exceptions, though.
 Employers may permit terminated employees to access HRA funds to pay for expenses incurred while the person was still employed.
 Also, some plans may allow retirees to enroll in an HRA plan as part of a retiree health coverage package.

 HRA plans may restrict which expenses are covered.